What is the Sacroiliac Joint?

 - Maintain good posture while sleeping, moving, standing and sitting.

-- Take regular exercises with stretching movements of the body and strengthening exercises.
+- Engage in regular exercises with stretching movements of the body and strengthening exercises.

-- Take proper nutrition with adequate calcium and vitamin D intake.
+- Ensure proper nutrition with adequate calcium and vitamin D intake.

 - Maintain your weight within the normal range of BMI.